suchcodewow/suchcodewow.github.io/kworkshop/step3.md

 It was succesful if you see *running* status for 3 pods.

 >- You've deployed your first **pod**!
 That's great stuff.
-[Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are simply discrete, deployable 'units'.
-They can be in a group of one or more with shared ambitions... life goals... and shared storage/network resources.
+[Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are discrete, deployable 'units'.
+They can be alone or in a group all sharing ambitions... life goals... and shared storage/network resources.
 >- It might take a bit for Helm to deploy everything!
 Hang tight.
 >- If you see an error message or if your computer spontaneously catches fire... there is a *tiny* chance something went wrong.  *SuchCodeWow and its affiliates are not responsible for any damage to computer equipment, personal property, or household pets both domestic & exotic*

 :memo: It makes a lot of sense to think dropping the namespace part (-n xx) from the command would be a quick way to simply show all pods.
 If you are thinking that- You're awesome!
 You can make good inferences and employee logic effectively.
 Too bad you're completely and utterly wrong.
 Kubernetes doesn't have time for logic or making any sense.
 You have to use `kubectl get pods -A` to show everything.
-Don't stress it when you miss the -A and wonder why all of your work so far disappeared!
+Don't worry if you miss the -A and it suddenly looks like all of your hard work so far disappeared!

 ## Install Rancher ( yeehaw! )